Reprisal operations

 Reprisal operations (פעולות התגמול, Pe'ulot HaTagmul) were raids carried out by the Israel Defense Forces in the 1950s and 1960s in response to frequent fedayeen attacks during which armed Arab militants infiltrated Israel from Syria, Egypt, and Jordan to carry out attacks on Israeli civilians and soldiers.
 Most of the reprisal operations followed raids that resulted in Israeli fatalities.
-The goal of these operations was to create deterrence and prevent future attacks.
+The goal of these operations – from the perspective of Israeli officials – was to create deterrence and prevent future attacks.
 Two other factors behind the raids were restoring public morale and training newly formed army units.
+A number of these operations involved attacking villages and Palestinian civilians in the West Bank, including the 1953 Qibya massacre.

 Background: 1949–1956

 Reprisal operations were carried out following raids by armed infiltrators into Israel during the entire period from 1948 Arab–Israeli War until October 1956.
 Most of Reprisal operations followed raids that resulted in Israeli fatalities.
 From 1949 to 1954 the reprisal operations were directed against Jordan.
 In 1954 the Jordanian authorities decided to curb the infiltration due to fierce Israeli activity, and the cross-border infiltration from Jordan substantially declined, along with the number of victims.
 The IDF stopped the reprisals against Jordan from September of that year.

-From 1949 there were infiltrations from Gaza strip under Egyptian control, and the Egyptian authorities tried to curb them.
+From 1949 there were infiltrations from Gaza Strip under Egyptian control, and the Egyptian authorities tried to curb them.
 The Egyptian republican regime told Israel during secret talks that such acts as the blockade and armed infiltration were political necessities for Egypt and Israel had to accept it.
 From February 1954, Egyptian soldiers opened fire against Israeli border patrols, and infiltrators from the Gaza Strip planted mines on the patrol routes, on top of the conventional infiltrations.
 However, Moshe Sharet, the Israeli prime minister, did not authorize reprisal attacks against Egypt.
 In mid 1954 a senior Egyptian military intelligence in the Gaza Strip reported: "The main objective of the military presence along the armistice line is to prevent infiltration, but the Palestinian troops encourage the movement of infiltrators and carry out attacks along the line."

 In 1955 Ben Gurion returned to the government, and a reprisal operation against an Egyptian military camp near Gaza was authorized, after a murder of an Israeli civilian in the center of Israel was committed by Egyptian intelligence agents.
 In the operation the IDF lost eight soldiers, and the Egyptians 38 soldiers.
 Later Nasser claimed that this operation motivated the Czech arms deal, although Egypt had previously signed arms contracts with Czechoslovakia (which never materialized).
 Nasser refused to order his army to stop firing at Israeli patrols.
 Moreover, this shooting was intensified after the Gaza raid.
 According to Israeli casualty statistics, 7 or 8 Israelis were killed by infiltrators from Gaza annually from 1951 to 1954, with a dramatic rise to 48 in 1955.